 A. Eligible Applicants

-(i) In a course of study or program in an accredited institution, as determined by the Secretary, within any State and be scheduled to complete such course of study in the same year such individual applies to participate in such program; or
+(1) Be enrolled in an accredited institution, in any State and intended to complete the course in the same year the individual applies to participate in the program.

-(ii) In an approved graduate training program in a health profession; or
+Or be enrolled in an approved graduate training program in a health profession.

-(B) Have a degree in a health profession and a license to practice in a State; and
+Or have a health profession degree and a license to practice in a State.

-(B) Be eligible for selection for service in the Regular Corps of the PHS; or
+Or be eligible for selection for service in the Regular Corps of the PHS.

-(C) Meet the professional standards for civil service employment in the IHS; or
+Or meet the professional standards for civil service employment in the IHS.

-(D) Be employed in an Indian health program without service obligation; and
+Or be employed in an Indian health program without service obligation.

 Any individual who owes an obligation for health professional service to the Federal Government, a State, or other entity, is not eligible for the LRP unless the obligation will be completely satisfied before they begin service under this program.

 25 U.S.C.
 1616a authorizes the IHS LRP and provides that the Secretary, acting through the Service, shall establish a program to be known as the Indian Health Service Loan Repayment Program (hereinafter referred to as the Loan Repayment Program) in order to assure an adequate supply of trained health professionals necessary to maintain accreditation of, and provide health care services to Indians through, Indian health programs.